 The rates offered by Currencyfair was 1.3325 which represents a margin of just over 1% which is far more reasonable for this corridor.

-Although some may say comparing Western Union’s rates to the pure-online providers isn’t fair because WU has far more costs in the form of thousands of offices and hundreds of thousands of employees, we say that Western Union should renovate their model and adjust their pricing to 2017 before it may be too late for them.
+Although some may say comparing Western Union’s rates to the pure-online providers isn’t fair because WU has far more costs in the form of thousands of offices and hundreds of thousands of employees, we say that Western Union should revamp their pricing model to stay competitive in these the popular routes of GBP-EUR-AUD-USD.

 Global Reach & Service